thejokarthikeya/PRODIGY_AI_01/README.md

 This repository contains the tasks completed as part of my internship at **Prodigy InfoTech** as an **AI Developer Intern**.

-Each task demonstrates practical applications of machine learning, natural language processing, and Python programming.
+Each task showcases practical applications of machine learning, natural language processing, and deep learning techniques using Python.

 ---